Carifiesta 2018: Montreal's Carnival Parade

 Carifiesta Montreal 2017: When

-Pending confirmation, in 2017, Carifiesta's 42nd edition parade proposes the vibrant parade move along the major downtown thoroughfare of Ste.
+Pending confirmation, in 2018, Carifiesta's 43rd edition parade proposes the vibrant procession move along the major downtown thoroughfare of Ste.
 Catherine Street, from Fort to Square Phillips at Beaver Hall (map).

 Carifiesta Montreal 2017: After the Parade